 ERIP includes eLearning courses for staff and web-based tabletop scenarios.
 All staff training may be scheduled and tracked in ERIP.

-If part of a healthcare system consisting of multiple separately certified healthcare facilities that elects to have a unified and integrated emergency preparedness program, the HHA may choose to participate in the healthcare system’s coordinated emergency preparedness program.
+If part of a healthcare system consisting of multiple separately certified home health care facilities that elects to have a unified and integrated emergency preparedness program, the HHA may choose to participate in the healthcare system’s coordinated emergency preparedness program.
 If elected, the unified and integrated emergency preparedness program must demonstrate that each separately certified facility within the system actively participated in the development of the unified and integrated emergency preparedness program, be developed and maintained in a manner that takes into account each separately certified facility’s unique circumstances, patient populations, and services offered,

-demonstrate that each separately certified facility is capable of actively using the unified and integrated emergency preparedness program and is in compliance with the program, include a unified and integrated emergency plan that meets all of the previously stated requirements of this section.
+Administrators are required to demonstrate that each separately certified facility is capable of actively using the unified and integrated emergency preparedness program and is in compliance with the program, include a unified and integrated emergency plan that meets all of the previously stated requirements of this section.
 The unified and integrated emergency plan must also be based on and include a documented community-based risk assessment, utilizing an all-hazards approach, a documented individual facility-based risk assessment for each separately certified facility within the health system, utilizing an all-hazards approach, include integrated policies and procedures that meet the requirements set forth in the coordinated communication plan and training and testing programs.

 ERIP’s assessment module allows the tracking of all requirements.
 Assessments can be conducted within the ERIP app.